-The College for Laser-Phototherapy (LPT) is a collegium of therapists for the promotion of photobiomodulation medicine in various medical and therapeutic fields.
+The College for Photomedicine (COLLL) is a collegium of therapists for the promotion of photobiomodulation medicine in various medical and therapeutic fields.

 Our seminar events are subject-specific and offer, in addition to training in theory and practice, personal contact and exchange with lecturers and colleagues.
 With some seminar series it is possible to obtain a training certificate.
 Overnight stays are also possible at the event locations.

 We offer our e-learning courses as webinars or video courses.
 Webinars take place live at a fixed time as a video conference.
 They take part via the Internet and can communicate directly with the lecturers.

 Participation in video courses can be divided according to your time options.
 The courses consist of several lessons with training videos and accompanying material.